-Standard Met Explanation Subsection 4.155 (.02) General Standards · B. All spaces accessible and usable for parking Standard parking lot design I. Parking lot screen of at least 6 feet adjacent to residential district. $\boxtimes$ The parking is not adjacent to a residential district.
-J. Sturdy bumper guards or curbs of at least 6 inches to prevent parked vehicles crossing property line or interfering with screening or sidewalks. $\boxtimes$ The parking lot is surrounded by a six-inch curb.
-K. Surfaced with asphalt, concrete or other approved material. $\boxtimes$ Surfaced with asphalt Drainage meeting City standards $\boxtimes$ Drainage is professionally designed and being reviewed to meet City standards L. Lighting will not shine into adjoining structures or into the eyes of passersby. $\boxtimes$ Lighting is proposed to be fully shielded and subject to the City's Outdoor Lighting Ordinance.
-N. No more than 40% of parking compact spaces. $\boxtimes$ 5 of the 14 proposed parking spaces are compact spaces making 35% of the parking spaces compact meeting this standard.
-O. Where vehicles overhand curb, planting areas at least 7 feet in depth. $\boxtimes$ All parking area planting areas are at least 7 feet in depth.
-Subsection 4.155 (.03) General Standards A. Access and maneuvering areas adequate. $\boxtimes$ Access to the area is available to residents and customers.
+Standard Explanation Subsection 4.155 (.02) General Standards B. All spaces accessible and usable for parking \boxtimes Standard parking lot design I. Parking lot screen of at least 6 feet adjacent to residential district. \boxtimes The parking is not adjacent to a residential district.
+J. Sturdy bumper guards or curbs of at least 6 inches to prevent parked vehicles crossing property line or interfering with screening or sidewalks.
+The parking lot is surrounded by a six-inch curb.
+K. Surfaced with asphalt, concrete or other approved material.
+Surfaced with asphalt Drainage meeting City standards \boxtimes Drainage is professionally designed and being reviewed to meet City standards L. Lighting will not shine into adjoining structures or into the eyes of passersby. \boxtimes Lighting is proposed to be fully shielded and subject to the City's Outdoor Lighting Ordinance.
+N. No more than 40% of parking compact spaces. \boxtimes 5 of the 14 proposed parking spaces are compact spaces making 35% of the parking spaces compact meeting this standard.
+O. Where vehicles overhand curb, planting areas at least 7 feet in depth.
+All parking area planting areas are at least 7 feet in depth.
+Subsection 4.155 (.03) General Standards A. Access and maneuvering areas adequate.
+Access to the area is available to residents and customers.
 Maneuvering area is plentiful.
 A.1.
-Loading and delivery areas and circulation separate from customer/employee parking and pedestrian areas. $\boxtimes$ No loading or delivery areas are proposed.
-Circulation patterns clearly marked. $\boxtimes$ No markings needed to clarify circulation.
+Loading and delivery areas and circulation separate from customer/employee parking and pedestrian areas.
+No loading or delivery areas are proposed.
+Circulation patterns clearly marked.
+No markings needed to clarify circulation.
 A.2.
-To the greatest extent possible, vehicle and pedestrian traffic separated. $\boxtimes$ Vehicle and pedestrian traffic are clearly delineated and separated except for crosswalks.
-C. Safe and Convenient Access, meet ADA and ODOT Standards. $\boxtimes$ The proposed parking and access allow ADA and ODOT standards to be met.
-For parking areas with more than 10 spaces, 1 ADA space for every 50 spaces. $\boxtimes$ The applicant proposes 2 ADA parking spaces and 12 standard spaces
+To the greatest extent possible, vehicle and pedestrian traffic separated.
+Vehicle and pedestrian traffic are clearly delineated and separated except for crosswalks.
+C. Safe and Convenient Access, meet ADA and ODOT Standards.
+The proposed parking and access allow ADA and ODOT standards to be met.

-D. Where possible, parking areas $\boxtimes$ The new parking area is part of a single connect to adjacent sites. development.
-Efficie circula parking and $\boxtimes$ The proximity to the destination and pedestrian connections, and adequate maneuvering area make the circulation efficient.
+For parking areas with more than 10 The applicant proposes 2 ADA parking spaces spaces, 1 ADA space for every 50 and 12 standard spaces spaces.
+D. Where possible, parking areas \boxtimes The new parking area is part of a single connect to adjacent sites. development.
+Efficient on-site parking and The proximity to the destination and circulation pedestrian connections, and adequate maneuvering area make the circulation efficient.